 How do I start greening a public open space in my neighborhood?

-Identify DPW-owned public right-of-ways in your neighborhood
+Identify Public Works-owned public right-of-ways in your neighborhood

 Apply on-line by filling out the Street Parks Application and we will schedule a meeting with you once we receive your application.